Learn what the

 Q: Does the curriculum follow Common Core standards?
 How do the courses compare academically to public school?

 A: The Good and the Beautiful curriculum does not follow Common Core standards.
+However, because the curriculum is thorough and advanced, it goes well above and beyond Common Core standards.

 Q: What educational philosophy does the curriculum use?